TEST 2: Testing For Spark At The Distributor Cap

 OK, this is what you'll need to do:

-Remove the spark plug wire that did not spark from its tower on the distributor cap and place the spark tester directly on the tower.
+Remove the spark plug wire that did not spark from its tower on the distributor cap.

 Have your assistant crank the engine while you observe the spark tester.